Dave-team/Knowledge-base/Management.md

     - Now what?
 What are the next steps?
 - Confirm that they know what they do.
 A good idea here is to have them create an action plan that then is discussed.
 Here, be criticial and provide context in your way of thinking
 - Get out of their way.
 Believe in them to come up with good solutions
+- Often timebox activities to avoid spending loads of time on something that is not possible or not worth the effort

 ### Decision making
 - Don’t let people pressure you into decisions you don’t believe in.
 They’ll hold you responsible for them later, and they’ll be right.
 Decisions are your responsibility.